oscar-system/GAP_pkg/GAP_pkg_cubefree/README.md

 # GAP_pkg_cubefree

-This is generated wrapper package for the GAP package Cubefree 1.19.
+This is a generated Julia wrapper package for the GAP package Cubefree 1.19.

 ## Issues